pblake313/Sveltekit-Firebase-Login-System---Frontend/README.md

 This repository contains the frontend component of a login system, developed using the SvelteKit framework.
 It is designed to interface with a backend built using Node.js and Express, which is essential for the application's functionality.

 For optimal setup, it is recommended to configure the backend first, although the order of setup is flexible.
-You can find the backend repository here: [ENTER LINK HERE].
+You can find the backend repository here: [Node-Express-Login-System---Backend](https://github.com/pblake313/Node-Express-Login-System---Backend).

 It is recommended to ensure the backend is active and operational before running this frontend application.